Basic Liquor Knowledge for Servers: 3 Key Takeaways

 Refusing service properly

-Sometimes, refusing to serve a guest alcohol is necessary for safety and legal reasons.
-Having a prepared script can make this process smoother:
+Sometimes, refusing to serve alcohol is necessary for safety and legal reasons.
+A prepared script can help:

-- If underage or using a fake ID: “Sorry, I can’t serve you alcohol with this ID.
-You can still order food or a non-alcoholic drink if you want.”
-(I had to say this just last week — easier than it sounds!)
+- If underage or fake ID: “Sorry, I can’t serve you alcohol with this ID.
+You can still order food or a non-alcoholic drink.”

-- If a guest’s too intoxicated: “I’m sorry, I can’t serve you another alcoholic drink right now.
-It’s a policy for everyone’s safety — including yours.
-Would you like water or to order something to eat instead?”
+- If too intoxicated: “I’m sorry, I can’t serve you more alcohol.
+It’s for everyone’s safety.
+Would you like water or food instead?”